RKelln/5-directions/public/writing/ppf.md

 ### Joseph Marie Jacquard
 In 1804 [Joseph Marie Jacquard](https://en.wikipedia.org/wiki/Joseph_Marie_Jacquard) invented the Jacquard machine, a punch card controlled device fitted to a loom that simplified the manufacturing of complex textile patterns.
 This demonstrated the utility of programmable machinery, inspiring Charles Babbage to image a mechanical computer.
 At the time computing was done entirely by "unskilled" human labour, who were taught only addition and subtraction, and followed recipes to calculate tables of logarithms and such, which Babbage complained were full of mistakes.

 Normally you'll find quotes here.
-Right now, though, this is the start of the self-directed history, without narration. <!-- .element: class="quote" -->
+Right now, though, this is the start of the self-directed history, without narration. <!-- .element: class="quote no-print" -->
-_Proceed using the arrow keys at your own pace._ <!-- .element: class="attribution glow" -->
+_Proceed using the arrow keys at your own pace._ <!-- .element: class="attribution glow no-print" -->

 Notes:
+In 1804 [Joseph Marie Jacquard](https://en.wikipedia.org/wiki/Joseph_Marie_Jacquard) invented the Jacquard machine, a punch card controlled device fitted to a loom that simplified the manufacturing of complex textile patterns.
+This demonstrated the utility of programmable machinery, inspiring Charles Babbage to image a mechanical computer.
+At the time computing was done entirely by "unskilled" human labour, who were taught only addition and subtraction, and followed recipes to calculate tables of logarithms and such, which Babbage complained were full of mistakes.

 ### Credits <!-- .element: class="attribution" -->
 * [modern Jaquard Loom at Busatti Mill](https://www.youtube.com/watch?v=2ypE4ZJF7qY)